shailesh1729/tisp/book/cvxopt/intro.md

 If $f$ is coercive over the entire vector space $\VV$, we say that $f$ is *coercive*.
 ```

+One way to think about coercive functions is that they grow rapidly
+at the extremes of the domain on which they are defined.

 ```{prf:remark} Level sets of coercive functions
 :label: res-opt-coercive-level-sets